shaunreichman/investment_tracker/docs/FRONTEND_DOCKER_DESIGN_SPEC.md

 ## 16. Project Status Summary - August 2025

-### **🎯 Overall Project Status: 85% Complete**
+### **🎯 Overall Project Status: 90% Complete**
-We have successfully completed **4 out of 5 phases** and **Phase 5a & 5b**, achieving a professional, enterprise-grade UI that matches Docker Desktop's aesthetic with a fully centralized theme system. **Phase 5c requires immediate attention** to complete the theme integration.
+We have successfully completed **4 out of 5 phases** and **Phase 5a, 5b, and 5c (OverallDashboard.tsx)**, achieving a professional, enterprise-grade UI that matches Docker Desktop's aesthetic with a fully centralized theme system. **Phase 5c continues with remaining components** to complete the theme integration.

 ### **✅ Completed Phases:**